aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the vertical offset of shape from worksheet top border,in unit of pixels.
+Gets the vertical offset of shape from worksheet top border,in unit of pixels.

 ```
 if (shape.getY() == 3)